Written by Kieran

 Getting To And From The Airport In Bogotá

-Getting Around Bogotá Colombia
+How To Get Around In Bogotá Colombia

 Personally I prefer to use Uber.
 It’s a tiny bit more expensive than inDrive in Colombia but I don’t need to compare quotes or select a vehicle.
 Uber in Bogotá functions just like your home country.